 But here's what I want to add to this story.

-Do you believe that the Airbnb co-founder would have been able to publicly support Trump unless the fine people hoax had been debunked?
+Do you believe that the Airbnb co-founder would have been able to publicly support Trump unless the Fine People hoax had been debunked?

-Could a CEO go public as pro-Trump?
+Could a CEO go public as pro-Trump while the Fine People hoax was still raging?

 I don't think so.

-And I've told you before that the fine people hoax has been named by both Joe Rogan and Elon Musk as something that kind of turned him.
+And I've told you before that the Fine People hoax has been named by both Joe Rogan and Elon Musk as something that kind of turned him.

-of saying you were going to back the guy who, according to the hoax, had complimented the neo-Nazis.
+You could deal with that, but you couldn't deal with the reputational destruction of saying you were going to back the guy who, according to the hoax, had complimented neo-Nazis.

 So I'll hearken back to the time I told you that I would help destroy that hoax with the good work of Steve Cortez and Joel Pollock and Greg Gutfeld and a number of people who we just hammered on that thing until eventually even Snopes said it was a hoax.